psychemedia/island-storynotes/elder-puckaster.md

 As he stood still he thought he heard the sound of music, and a multitude of tiny voices singing together in chorus.
 He held his breath, and listened.
 He could clearly distinguish the following words,

 "John Kann— John Kann
-Is a very nice man :
+Is a very nice man:
 He's a very nice man,
 John Kann."